Peter Nahlin: International

-Nahlin was a frequent member of the Swedish World Team Cup sides in the early 1990s as well as representing Sweden in Test Matches against various nations, including touring Australia in January 1991 to help Sweden win a 5 match series against the Aussies 3-2.
+Nahlin was a frequent member of the Swedish World Team Cup sides in the early 1990s as well as representing Sweden in Test Matches against various nations, including touring Australia in January 1991 to help Sweden win a 5 match series against Australia 3-2.

-In 2005 he rode one heat as track reserve in the 2005 Swedish Grand Prix.
+In 2005, he rode one heat as track reserve in the 2005 Swedish Grand Prix.
 Nahlin is currently one of the expert commentators on SVT's speedway broadcasts.

 Peter Nahlin finished second with his Swedish teammates at the 1991 World Team Cup Final in Vojens, Denmark, and backed that up by finishing second again in the 1992 Final at Kumla (both times riding alongside Tony Rickardsson, Henrik Gustafsson, Per Jonsson and Jimmy Nilsen).
 Sweden finished in third place in the 1993 Final in Coventry, England.